Please note that certain model mobile internet devices (tablet PCs, Phones, etc.) displays this list in an odd fashion.

 I could add more to the below - but I might as well publish it as a book then.

 Some people have asked for a summary since they don't want to spend too long looking through thousands of words in the Policies / 52 Points Section, so here is a little bit of a list as well:

-Labelling Reform: Country of origin clarity, local product percentages, company ownership, GMO & GMO-fed animal clarity, allergen, endocrine-disruptor, neuro-toxin, carcinogen notices, Free-Range & 'Organic' legal clarification;
+Label Reform: Country of origin clarity, local product percentages, company ownership, GMO & GMO-fed animal clarity, allergen, endocrine-disruptor, neuro-toxin, carcinogen notices, 'Free-Range' & 'Organic' legal clarification;

-Law Reform: Jury trials for all criminal cases (we had them in 1833 & meant to have now; too many cases means we are over governed and over penalised for things that do not adversely affect others), Constitutional Law, Revive Burden of Proof / Bill of Rights / Magna Carta, simplification & reduction in volume of law (clear law helps compliance & reduces injustice), proportionate sentencing – e.g. stop having murders and rapists get 3 years in gaol & others get 15 years for non-crimes, Establish Child Crime Registry, Medical Cannabis, ban water doping ('medicated water', e.g. fluoride, lithium, etc.), profit-making fines is not justice, No Victim No Crime, Jury Nullification, Natural & Common Law.
+Law Reform: Jury trials for all criminal cases (we had them in 1833 & are meant to have it now; too many cases means we are over governed and over penalised for things that do not adversely affect others), Constitutional Law, Revive Burden of Proof / Bill of Rights / Magna Carta, simplification & reduction in volume of law (clear law helps with compliance & reduces injustice), proportionate sentencing – e.g. stop having murders and rapists get 3 years in gaol & others get 15 years for non-violent-crimes, establish Child Crime Registry, medical cannabis including ease of access, ban water doping ('medicated water', e.g. fluoride, lithium, etc.), profit-making fines are not justice, No Victim No Crime, Jury Nullification of terrible laws, Natural & Common Law restoration.

-Health Research: 'Exotic' Medicine, e.g. Stealth Adapted Virsuses, Neurogenic/logic disease, Ebola, randomised testing for pathogens in imported food-stuffs [not just for chemical pesticide levels as is currently done - a lot of raw foods should be banned from import].
+Health Research: 'Exotic' Medicine, e.g. Stealth Adapted Viruses, Neurogenic/logic disease, Ebola, randomised testing for pathogens in imported food-stuffs [not just for chemical pesticide levels as is currently done - a lot of raw foods should be banned from import].